sureshselvadurai/CS386/Homework/HW2/README.txt

-The objective involves gaining proficiency in HTML forms and anchors, understanding the process of loading content into iframes, and mastering the setup of web pages using CSS grids.
+The objective involves gaining proficiency in HTML forms and anchors, understanding the process of loading content into iframes, and mastering the setup of web pages using CSS grids.l

 Issues Faced - None
 Resources - None